Jira Integration

 Benefits:

-- Each department's requirements tracked in their Jira
+- Each department's requirements tracked in their own Jira

 - Single sign-on across all projects